 Notwithstanding these possible complications, for an introduction to the 'Normans' and the feudal system they introduced, this brief extract from an excellent history of the British Isles may be helpful.

 We do not know when the first Mordaunt(s) arrived in England.
 Did he come with the Conqueror or did he follow after?
 The name is not found in any list of combatants of the Battle of Hastings (1066) but this tells us very little.
 Modern histories number the size of the Norman army as anything between 5,000 and 12,000 depending which book you read, although a lower figure is more likely.
 Only 15 followers of William are definitely known to have taken part with another 5 or so probables.
 The Battle Abbey roll, the Falaise roll and the Dives roll offer alternative lists of up to 400-odd combatants but with good reason the authenticity of these lists is questioned by scholars.
 Even so, many thousands who took part are unnamed.
-The future Henry Mordaunt, 2nd Earl of Peterborough, published in 1685 his "Succinct Genealogy of the House of Mordaunt" under the pseudonym Halstead in which he claimed:
+The future Henry Mordaunt, 2nd Earl of Peterborough, published in 1685 his "Succinct Genealogy of the House of Mordaunt" under the pseudonym Halstead in which he made the highly fictitious claim:

 So, did the first Mordaunt arrive with the conquest or sometime after?
 If after, would that have been a short time after or a long time after?